kuzyn/write/leaving_again.md

 ever gets done

-but i've always wondered if anything would happen if i just stand in the middle of a butterfly garden inside a car in the big city on a bed by myself with the right people at the right time at the right place
+but i've always wondered if anything would happen if i just stood in the middle of a butterfly garden inside a car in the big city on a bed by myself with the right person with the right poeple at the right time at the right place

-in/out my natual state
+still